CANlab-IDC/differences-wm-capacity-analysis-2019/README.md

 + R (3.4.3+)
 + Rstudio (1.1.423+)
-  - other software for building the R-markdown notebook
+  - *Optional; other software for building the R-markdown notebook may be used*

 For our analysis these software were obtained with Anaconda Navigator (1.8.7) to increase reproducibility.
 More information and downloads can br found on the [Anaconda website](https://www.anaconda.com/)

 ## R libraries used:

-R Packages (all acquired from CRAN https://cran.r-project.org/)
+R Packages were acquired from the CRAN website https://cran.r-project.org/.

 | Package                                                                     | Version | Used in
 |:----------------------------------------------------------------------------|:--------|:----------------